zulip/zulip/help/zulip-cloud-billing.md

 #### Manually manage licenses

-If you organization is on a manual billing plan, you can manage the number of licenses on your organization's billing page.
+If your organization is on a manual billing plan, you can manage the number of licenses on your organization's billing page.

 {start_tabs}